iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 $$\op{linspace}(a,b,n) = (\ana g(b,n))(a).$$

 To end this section,
-let's turn to a example from number theory.
+let's turn to an example from number theory.
 We will construct the [sieve of Eratosthenes](https://en.wikipedia.org/Sieve_of_Eratosthenes).[^era] This algorithm receives a natural number $n$ and returns a list of all primes below $n$.
 The idea is to start with a list of numbers between $2$ and $n$,